BassyKuo/MicrosoftLearning-Azure-DP100/labdocs/README.md

 The labs require a Microsoft Azure subscription.
 If your instructor has not provided you with one, you can sign up for a free trial at [https://azure.microsoft.com](https://azure.microsoft.com).

 > **Tip**: As you work through the labs, you may experience unexpected issues due to idiosyncratic browser settings, network configurations, and so on.
 We've documented a few common issues in the [Tips](TIPS.md) document that may help.
-You can also view [known issues](https://github.com/MicrosoftLearning/DP100/issues) for these labs,
+You can also view [known issues](https://github.com/MicrosoftLearning/DP100/issues) for these labs.

 ### Module 1: Introduction to Azure Machine Learning